why social engineering attacks are more effective than malware

 2. Credentials or approvals are obtained

-3. Malware is deployed later for persistence or impact
+3. Malware is deployed for persistence or impact

-This lifecycle is outlined in Social Engineering Attack Lifecycle: Step-by-Step Breakdown
+This progression mirrors the flow outlined in Social Engineering Attack Lifecycle: Step-by-Step Breakdown, where manipulation precedes technical compromise.

 social engineering attack lifecycle